erindb/corenlp-ec2-startup/README.md

 ## Installation

-On linux:
+On unix:

-	sh INSTALL.sh
+	bash INSTALL.sh

-On mac, just look at the `INSTALL.sh` file and take the appropriate lines from there...
+On windows, just look at the `INSTALL.sh` file and take the appropriate lines from there...

+## Background for setting this up on a remote server

-## On Digital Ocean
+### On Digital Ocean

 On Robert's server, when everything is already installed, open screeni `screen` or `screen -r` and run:

-    sh SERVE.sh
+    bash SERVE.sh

 and in another screen (`control+a c`)